finbourne/lusid-sdk-python/sdk/docs/PortfoliosApi.md

 # **get_portfolio_metadata**
 > Dict[str, List[AccessMetadataValue]] get_portfolio_metadata(scope, code, effective_at=effective_at, as_at=as_at)

-[EARLY ACCESS] GetPortfolioMetadata: Get access metadata rules for a portfolio
+GetPortfolioMetadata: Get access metadata rules for a portfolio

 Pass the scope and portfolio code parameters to retrieve the AccessMetadata associated with a portfolio